Best Electric Companies in Texas

 One of the most important features of an electric company is the type of electricity plan offered to consumers.
 This is often the most important deciding factor for customers choosing a provider.

-- Fixed rate plans: Some electricity companies charge consumers a flat rate for electricity throughout the entirety of their electricity plan.
+- Fixed rate plans: Some electric companies charge consumers a flat rate for electricity throughout the entirety of their electricity plan.

 - Variable rate plans: Variable rate plans charge consumers a different rate from month to month, and these plans often lack contracts and allow consumers to take advantage of changes in the market.